-Head of power to Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to othe employees - s delegation to be made Express Power or Duty Local Government Act 1995: Delegated: s.9.13(6)(b) Onus of proof in vehicle offences may be shift əd s.9.19 Extension of Time s.9.20 Withdrawal of Notice All other legislation where the ability to issue a modified pena ty is conferred on the City.
-Delegate/s: All Executive Directors Manager Community SafetySenior Administration Officer - Community Safety Function: 1.
-Consider an owner of a vehicle's submission that the vehicle's submission that t Function: 1.
-Consider an owner of a vehicle's submission that the vehicle is subject of an infringement notice, had been stolen or u Delegates must act with taken at the time of the alleged offence [s.9.13(6)(b)]. mawruny full understanding of the legislation and conditions relevant to this delegation.
-2. Extend the 28-day period within which payment of a mod penalty may be paid, whether or not the period of 28-day elapsed [s.9.19].
-Withdraw an infringement notice within one year after the was given, whether or not the modified penalty has been sending a withdrawal notice (in the prescribed form) to th alleged offender and if the modified penalty has been pai providing a refund [s.9.20]. paid by e CEO Conditions on this A delegate who participated in a decision to issue an infringen nent Delegation: notice, must NOT determine any matter related to that infringe notice under this Delegation.
-Express Power to Sub- Nil.
-Delegate:
+Head of power to Delegate: Power that enables a delegation to be made Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees Express Power or Duty Delegated: Local Government Act 1995: s.9.13(6)(b) Onus of proof in vehicle offences may be shifted s.9.19 Extension of Time s.9.20 Withdrawal of Notice All other legislation where the ability to issue a modified penalty is conferred on the City.
+Delegate/s: All Executive Directors Manager Community SafetySenior Administration Officer - Community Safety Function: This is a precis only.
+Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
+Consider an owner of a vehicle's submission that the vehicle that is subject of an infringement notice, had been stolen or unlawfully taken at the time of the alleged offence [s.9.13(6)(b)].
+Extend the 28-day period within which payment of a modified penalty may be paid, whether or not the period of 28-days has elapsed [s.9.19].
+Withdraw an infringement notice within one year after the notice was given, whether or not the modified penalty has been paid by sending a withdrawal notice (in the prescribed form) to the alleged offender and if the modified penalty has been paid, providing a refund [s.9.20].
+CEO Conditions on this Delegation: A delegate who participated in a decision to issue an infringement notice, must NOT determine any matter related to that infringement notice under this Delegation.
+Express Power to Sub- Delegate: Nil.